nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 `list 01/01/2020 20/02/2020` List all activities than fall within 1 Jan 2020 and 20 Feb 2020.

 ## Finding and Filtering
 By using `find` and `filter` commands, users can reduce clutter and zoom-in to specific activities containing certain keywords or tags.
 The sub-query flag `-s` allows chaining any combination of `find` and `filter` commands to further reduce clutter.
-These features are particularly useful when the visualisation of time spent with minimal clutter is required.
+These features are particularly useful when the visualisation of time spent (with `graph` feature) with minimal clutter is required.

 ### Finding Activities by Name: `find`
 **Usage:** Users can request for a sub-list of activities that has names which contain any of the given keywords.
 If there are more than one keyword, each keyword should be separated with ` / `.